 “Chinese overtime” is an informal term for the way the Fair Labor Standards Act (FLSA) defines and regulates the payment of employees who work “fluctuating workweeks.”

 Under the FLSA, some employers are allowed to pay certain workers overtime at a much lower rate than is usually required.
 Normally, workers are entitled to an overtime wage of one-and-a-half their “regular rate” for hours worked over the standard 40 hours per week.
 Workers who make “Chinese overtime,” on the other hand, are paid at one-half their regular rate.

-But for Chinese overtime to be legal, employers have to meet 5 specific requirements first.
+For Chinese overtime to be legal, employers have to meet 5 specific requirements.
 Here’s how to know if you’re being paid “Chinese overtime” legally:

 1. You Work A “Fluctuating Workweek”

 A “fluctuating workweek” is one that changes.
 If an employee works 40 hours one week and then 20 hours the next, their workweek is fluctuating; the number of hours actually worked has changed.

-This doesn’t that mean that your hours are necessarily unpredictable.
-Several Federal Courts have found that employees who work variable hours on a regular schedule can be legally paid the “Chinese overtime” rate of one-half their regular hourly wage.
+That doesn’t necessarily mean that your hours are unpredictable.
+Several federal courts have found that employees who work variable hours on a regular schedule can be legally paid the “Chinese overtime” rate of one-half their regular hourly wage.

-For example, an employee who is always scheduled to work 32 hours on the first and thirds week of a month, and 46 on the second and fourth weeks, may have a valid fluctuating workweek schedule under federal law.
+For example, an employee who is always scheduled to work 32 hours on the first and third weeks of a month, and 46 on the second and fourth weeks, may have a valid fluctuating workweek schedule under federal law.

 2. You Make A Fixed Salary, No Matter Your Hours

 But for Chinese overtime to be legal under the FLSA, workers have to be paid the same salary for each week, regardless of how many hours they actually worked.